ritapiatrouskaya-source/Transaction-Data-Cleaning-Analysis-Project/README.md

 # 🧹 Transaction Data Cleaning & Analysis

+## 📌 Project Overview

-This project focuses on cleaning and analyzing a transactional dataset (~100k rows) with multiple real-world data quality issues.
+This project focuses on cleaning and analyzing a real-world transactional dataset (~100k rows) with multiple data quality issues.

+The objective was not only to clean the data, but to apply **context-aware decisions** while preserving the integrity of the dataset.

 ---

-## 📊 Overview

-The dataset contained a variety of inconsistencies, including missing values, invalid formats, and noisy categorical data.
-The goal was not only to clean the data, but to make **informed decisions without distorting the underlying information**.

----

-## 🚨 Data Quality Issues
+## 🚨 Key Data Quality Issues

-The raw dataset included:
+The raw dataset contained significant inconsistencies:

 * ~33% missing values in **Price**
 * ~33% missing **Customer IDs**
 * ~16.7% missing **Transaction Status**
 * Invalid dates (e.g. *2025-02-30*)
 * Duplicate records
-* Mixed formats in **Price** (€, $, commas, dots, scientific notation)
+* Mixed formats in **Price** (€, $, commas, scientific notation)
 * Noisy categorical data:

-  * Transaction Status (e.g. *complete, Completed, carc Pending*)
+  * Transaction Status (*complete, Completed, carc Pending*)
-  * Product Names (e.g. *Coff, Smar, Headp*)
+  * Product Names (*Coff, Smar, Headp*)
   * Payment Methods inconsistencies
 * Extreme outliers in **Quantity** (-10 to 800)